daniel-furman/daniel-furman.github.io/content/_index.md

 ---

-> “More data beats better models, better data beats more data, and eighty percent of the outcomes result from twenty percent of the inputs.”
+> “More data beats better models, better data beats more data, and eighty percent of the outcomes result from twenty percent of the inputs.” <br>
 > “Putting predictive models into production is one of the most direct ways that data scientists can add value to an organization.”
 Ben Weber.
 "Data Science in Production"